krmcclelland/Election_Analysis/README.md

 10.5% | 82.8% | 6.7% |

 ## Largest County Turnout
-As shown above Denver had the largest county turnout of all three counties represented by the votes cast.
+As shown above, Denver had the largest county turnout of all three counties represented by the votes cast.

 ## Candidates Outcomes
-Below is further insight on how each candidate preformed in the election.
-We looked at the the number of votes and percentage of votes received.
-Candidate elect Diana DeGette took a commanding lead with 272,892 votes or 73.8% of the votes, followed by Charles Casper Stockham with 85,213 votes or 23.0%, and Raymon Anthony Doane with 11,606 votes or 3.1%.
+Below is further insight into how each candidate performed in the election.
+First, we looked at the number of votes and the percentage of votes received.
+Candidate Diana DeGette took a commanding lead with 272,892 votes or 73.8% of the votes, followed by Charles Casper Stockham with 85,213 votes or 23.0%, and Raymon Anthony Doane with 11,606 votes or 3.1%.

 Candidate | Total Votes | %
 |:------------------------|-------------:|:---------:|